TheJacksonLaboratory/2019-03-20-hpc-ct/index.md

 CODE OF CONDUCT
 {% endcomment %}
 <p id="code-of-conduct">
-<strong>Code of Conduct:</strong>  Everyone who participates in Carpentries activities is required to conform to the <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
-This document also outlines how to report an incident if needed.
+<strong>Code of Conduct:</strong>  Everyone who participates is required to conform to the <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
 </p>